artem-mevsha/gulp-html5-template/README.md

 gulp-html5-template
 ===================

-##HTML5 template using jade, stylus, localhost, imagemin, concatenation and mifification.
+##HTML5 template using jade, stylus, localhost, imagemin, concatenation and minification.

 To run this application [*nodejs*](http://nodejs.org/) must be installed.
 Install gulp and bower globally: